Co-restoration of Yakai Barring

 • Xerochrysum viscosum, Sticky Everlasting

-On Saturday 9 August, in glorious sunshine, we held our Community Planting Day.
-More than 30 volunteers were part of the action, helping us to plant 500+ tubestocks!
-The remaining tubestocks are being gradually tucked into the earth by BNWPS Enviroscience classes and the Friends of Yakai Barring.
+On Saturday 9 August, we held our Community Planting Day.
+More than 30 volunteers helped plant 500+ tubestocks.
+Remaining tubestocks were gradually tucked into the earth by BNWPS Enviroscience classes and the Friends of Yakai Barring.

 "My family and I loved being part of this event.
 It felt very meaningful to us, giving back to the community and school and caring for the environment.
 We feel a special connection to Yakai Barring, given that our sons will soon be visiting it for both bush playgroup and bush kinder." - Louise D.